dougeby/IntuneDocs/intune/apps-add-office365-macOS.md

 ## Before you start

->[!IMPORTANT]
->This method of installing Office is only supported if no other versions of Microsoft Office are installed on the device.

 - Devices to which you deploy these apps must be running macOS 10.10 or later.
 - Intune only supports adding Office apps included with Office 2016 for Mac suite.
 - If any Office apps are opened when Intune installs the app suite, end users might lose data from unsaved files.